Andrewfpai/Advice-Generator-App-Solution/README.md

 Users should be able to:
 - View the optimal layout for the app depending on their device's screen size.
--See hover states for all interactive elements on the page.
+- See hover states for all interactive elements on the page.
--Generate a new piece of advice by clicking the dice icon.
+- Generate a new piece of advice by clicking the dice icon.

 ### Screenshot